General Electric GEnx: Operational history

 In March 2014, a GEnx-powered Boeing 787 had its first in-flight shut down in operation when a Japan Airlines (JAL) flight had to divert to Honolulu after an oil pressure alert, bringing its in-flight shut down rate to 1 per ,000 hours.

 In January 2016 a JAL 787 had an inflight shutdown after flying through icing conditions, caused by ice formed on fan blades and ingested: the blades moved forward slightly and rubbed on the abradable seal in the casing.
 In March 2016, the US FAA ordered emergency fixes on the GEnx-1B PIP2.
 The airworthiness directive affects 43 Boeing 787 Dreamliners in the US.
 Abradable material in the casing in front of the fan blades was ground to keep them from rubbing when ingesting ice or debris on 330 GEnx PIP-2.

 In early 2018, of 1,277 orders for the Boeing 787, 681 selected the GEnx (%), 420 the Rolls-Royce Trent 1000 (%) and 176 were undecided (%).

 The 2,000th GEnx was delivered by November 2019, 15 years after the engine launch, as it logged 4.5 million flight cycles and 26 million hours among 60 operators.

 On June 12, 2025, Air India Flight 171, a Boeing 787-8 powered by two GEnx-1B engines crashed after struggling to gain altitude during the initial climb phase.
-While the cause of the crash is still under investigation, the extremely unlikely possibility of a double engine failure has been speculated.
 GE Aerospace announced they will send a team to India to aid the investigation.
 A preliminary report of the crash, published by the Air Accident Investigation Bureau of India, noted that shortly after the aircraft lifted off the ground, the fuel control switches in the cockpit transitioned from RUN to CUTOFF.
 Fuel supply to the engines was cut off and the engines lost power.